gusaiani/elixir-lang-clone-study/lib/elixir/pages/Typespecs.md

   * the callback name (`my_fun` or `my_macro` in the example)
   * the arguments that the callback must accept (`arg :: any` in the example)
   * the *expected* type of the callback return value

+### Optional callbacks

+Optional callbacks are callbacks that callback modules may implement if they want to, but are not required to.
+Usually, behaviour modules know if they should call those callbacks based on configuration, or they check if the callbacks are defined with `function_exported?/3` or `macro_exported?/3`.

+Optional callbacks can be defined through the `@optional_callbacks` module attribute, which has to be a keyword list with function or macro name as key and arity as value.
+For example:

+    defmodule MyBehaviour do
+      @callback vital_fun() :: any
+      @callback non_vital_fun() :: any
+      @macrocallback non_vital_macro(arg :: any) :: Macro.t
+      @optional_callbacks non_vital_fun: 0, non_vital_macro: 1
+    end

+One example of optional callback in Elixir's standard library is `c:GenServer.format_status/2`.

+### Implementing behaviours

+To specify that a module implements a given behaviour, the `@behaviour` attribute must be used:

+    defmodule MyBehaviour do
+      @callback my_fun(arg :: any) :: any
+    end

+    defmodule MyCallbackModule do
+      @behaviour MyBehaviour
+      def my_fun(arg), do: arg
+    end

+If a callback module that implements a given behaviour doesn't export all the functions and macros defined by that behaviour, the user will be notified through warnings during the compilation process (no errors will happen).

+Elixir's standard library contains a few frequently used behaviours such as `GenServer`, `Supervisor`, and `Application`.

+## The `string()` type

+Elixir discourages the use of the `string()` type.
+The `string()` type refers to Erlang strings, which are known as "charlists" in Elixir.
+They do not refer to Elixir strings, which are UTF-8 encoded binaries.
+To avoid confusion, if you attempt to use the type `string()`, Elixir will emit a warning.
+You should use `charlist()`, `binary()` or `String.t()` accordingly.

+Note that `String.t()` and `binary()` are equivalent to analysis tools.
+Although, for those reading the documentation, `String.t()` implies it is a UTF-8 encoded binary.